 - Elemental Dragons: Every few minutes, an elemental dragon will spawn in the botside pit.
 There are six different elemental dragons (mountain, cloud, infernal, ocean, chemtech, and hextech).
 Each one provides a unique buff to the team that slays it.
 There is no particular order that these dragons spawn in – you might get a cloud drake first one game and an infernal drake first the next.

 - Dragon Soul: Once a team manages to kill four dragons, they receive a dragon soul buff.
 The type of buff is dependent on the third elemental dragon slain.
-While we can’t cover everything about the dragons and soul here, you can find out more in this in-depth guide .
+While we can’t cover everything about the dragons and soul here, you can find out more in our Dragons and Souls LoL Guide.

 - Elder Dragon: An elder dragon will spawn in the botside pit when a team has secured dragon soul.
 Killing the elder dragon empowers your team with a buff that executes low health enemies and makes your basic attacks and abilities burn the target.